- Hiding anger results in negative health consequences.

 There are three possible approaches to deal with anger: (1) stuff it, (2) express it, and (3) get rid of it.
 Each approach is discussed briefly below.

 Stuff it.
 One standard approach to deal with anger is to hide it.
 This approach is endorsed by most societies.
 This approach can prompt people to stuff their anger deep inside and repress it.
 But there is some evidence that this is a costly strategy.
-Several studies have shown that stuffing anger inside can have negative health consequences, such as increasing the risk of illnesses such as heart disease.
+Several studies have shown that stuffing anger inside can have negative health consequences, such as increasing the risk of illnesses like heart disease.
 On the other hand, if people try to hide their anger, some anger might be diminished.
-According to the facial feedback hypothesis, feedback from the face muscles evokes or magnifies emotions., People who show their anger might therefore feel angrier inside than people who hide their anger.
+According to the facial feedback hypothesis, feedback from the face muscles evokes or magnifies emotions.[5, 6] People who show their anger might therefore feel angrier inside than people who hide their anger.

 Express it.
 A second approach to deal with anger is to express it.
 This view treats anger as a kind of inner pressure or corrosive substance that builds up over time inside the person and does harm unless it is released.
 Catharsis theory fits in this second approach because it holds that expressing anger produces a healthy release of emotion and is therefore good for the psyche.
 Catharsis theory, which can be traced back through Sigmund Freud to Aristotle, is elegant and appealing.
 Unfortunately, scientific evidence shows that venting one’s anger only makes things worse.
 Venting harms the self and others.
-Expressing anger is also linked to higher risk of heart disease, just like stiffing it inside.
+Expressing anger is also linked to a higher risk of heart disease, just like stiffing it inside.
 However, expressing anger has another drawback—it increases aggression against others.
 Even among people who believe in the value of venting and catharsis, and even when people enjoy their venting and feel some satisfaction from it, aggression becomes more likely after venting, even against innocent bystanders.

 One variation of venting is intense physical exercise.
 When angry, some people go running or try some other form of physical exercise such as kickboxing.
 Research shows that although physical exercise is good for your heart, it is not good for reducing anger.
 The reason physical exercise doesn’t work is that it increases rather than decreases physiological arousal, such as heart rate and blood pressure.
 When people become angry, their physiological arousal increases.
-(It is possible, however, that prolonged exercise will eventually reduce anger, if it continues until the person is extremely tired—because then the arousal is finally dispersed and people feel too exhausted to aggress.)
+(It is possible, however, that prolonged exercise will eventually reduce anger if it continues until the person is extremely tired—because then the arousal is finally dispersed and people feel too exhausted to aggress.)

 To use another analogy, venting anger is like using gasoline to put out a fire: It just feeds the flame.
 Venting keeps arousal levels high and keeps aggressive thoughts and angry feelings alive.
 Maybe you have heard of the joke, “How do you get to Carnegie Hall?”
 The answer is: “Practice!
 Practice!
 Practice!”
 My question to you is: “How do you become an angry, aggressive person?”
 The answer is the same: “Practice!
 Practice!
 Practice!”
 Venting is just practicing how to behave more aggressively, such as by hitting, kicking, screaming, and shouting.

 A pressure cooker is often used as a metaphor for anger, where anger builds up inside a person like steam inside a pressure cooker.
 Using this analogy, there are three ways to deal with the buildup of steam.
 One way is to keep the pressure inside the cooker until it explodes.
-A second way is reduce the pressure by periodically siphoning off some of the steam, as described using common terms such as “venting” and “blowing off steam.”
+A second way is to reduce the pressure by periodically siphoning off some of the steam, as described using common terms such as “venting” and “blowing off steam.”
 The third (and best) way is to lower the flame and reduce the heat!
 Rather than stuff anger inside or expressing it outwardly, get rid of it.
 Stuffing anger harms the self.
 Expressing anger harms the self and others.

 Leith, K. P., & Baumeister, R. F. (1996).
 Why do bad moods increase self-defeating behavior?
 Emotion, risk tasking, and self-regulation.
 Journal of Personality and Social Psychology, 71, 1250–1267.